mantidproject/mantid/docs/source/interfaces/muon_transform_tab.rst

 selected from the drop down menu.
 When the ``Calculate MaxEnt`` button is pressed, :ref:`CalMuonDetectorPhases <algm-CalMuonDetectorPhases>` is ran first if the phase table is to be ``Constructed``.

-The advanced property table contains variables for users that would like more control overt the calculation.
+The advanced property table contains variables for users that would like more control over the calculation.

 For large calculations the interface can be slow, therefore the Calculate button is disabled until the current calculation is complete.